 But, they also help with your indexing and crawl budget.
 Here’s how:

 #1.
-Analyzing Internal Links Leads to Removing Crawler Roadblocks
+Analyze Internal Links To Remove Crawler Roadblocks

 This goes without saying - broken links and long redirect chains will stop bots in their tracks.
 But what you may not realize is that, at the same time, sending bots to chase URLs that simply do not exist will waste precious crawl budget.